traciemasek/barks-and-rec-client/NOTES.md

-When an application is submitted, it should create an AdminNotification Number of unread notifications should appear in menu as a label How to get notifications marked as read
+When an application is submitted, it should create an AdminNotification Number of unread notifications should appear in menu as a label How to get notifications marked as read can try to make them appear as a drop down off the label if the label takes an onclick?? onClick of the menu item would mark it as read--or maybe explicit mark as read link? otherwise maybe make a notifications tab rather than having the label show up on tasks or application